Living in a looper landscape

 “The reality is that we’re all in uncharted territory, and creating the path as we go,” said van Dyk.
 “Thinking back to how we were operating in early March, it’s hard to forecast what life will look like for us in 12 months—or even 12 weeks.”

-The first week of July, staff were able to offer a modified service – NVDPL Express – at all three of its locations.
+In the first week of July, staff were able to offer a modified service – NVDPL Express – at all three of its locations.

 “We are so thrilled to welcome our community back for self-service holds pickup, browsing of Quick Picks, public computer access and printing, and some in-person help with accounts and accessing materials.
 This is our first step towards reintroducing in-person services in our facilities since March 16.”

-The staff are continuing to offer the community its virtual programs and services and innovating ways to restore more in-person services.
+The staff is continuing to offer the community its virtual programs and services and innovating ways to restore more in-person services.

 “Establishing a phased reintroduction of services will help continue to slow the spread of coronavirus as well as ensure our ability to scale back or push forward, contingent on provincial health directives and how our community is responding,” said van Dyk.
-“The two things I am confident in right now are that the health and safety of NVDPL patrons and our staff remains our top priority, and that we will continually develop, grow, and adapt our services to ensure that we support our community through this time.”
+“The two things I am confident in right now are that the health and safety of NVDPL patrons and our staff remain our top priority and that we will continually develop, grow, and adapt our services to ensure that we support our community through this time.”

 This summer

-Summer programs are still continuing this summer. van Dyk offers these recommendations:
+Summer programs are continuing this summer. van Dyk offers these recommendations:

 Looking for more?